iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/resume.md

 **Description:**

-Realmware Corporation was the maker of a C# based game engine called Visual3D that was used to make training simulations for national defense and private industry.
+Realmware Corporation was the maker of a C# based game engine called Visual3D that was used to make games & training simulations for private industry

 Application developer assigned to the following projects over the course of employment

-- Development of sample games and reference projects for clients to get started with
+- Development of sample games for clients to get started with
 - Development of custom simulations for clients
+- Development of the Visual3D rendering engine
-- Development of physics engine add-ons
+- Development of new physics engine features
-- Development of documentation &amp; tutorials
+- Development of documentation
-- Support of many public version releases of the Visual3D.NET Game Engine
+- Support of major version releases of the Visual3D Game Engine
 - Management of offshore developers

 <br>